norcalbiostat/prof_website/static/student_invite/invite instructions.md

 2. Your own page - click on any person to see thier page.

 Each entry below surrounded by `< >` is a place for you to provide your information.
+Please remove the `< >` once you are done.
 Mind the spacing/indenting.
 This is important for the markdown to render correctly.

-* courses: Each course is a degree progrmam.
+* courses: Each course is a degree program.
 You can copy/paste this informaiton to add a second course (such as DS certificate or a minor)
 * interests: Limit 3-4 for space.
 At most 1 personal, the rest professional or a topic area of interest (like sports)
 * role: shows up under your picture
 * social: Icons that show up under your picture. add/remove as many as you like.